1. Operations plan and key performance indicators

 3. Support Services

-- To monitor the cleaning standards an auditing system is in place with the frequency of audit directly linked to risk rating in each area.
-Any improvements identified during an audit have a resolution time scale allocated depending in the risk nature of the issue identified.
+To monitor the cleaning standards an auditing system is in place with the frequency of audits directly linked to risk rating in each area.
+Any improvements identified during an audit have a resolution time scale allocated depending on the risk nature of the issue identified.

-- Catering - The Catering Department have achieved the Food Standards Agency, Food Hygiene Rating 5 and Healthy Eating Award, Tunbridge Well Borough Council.
+Catering - The Catering Department has achieved the Food Standards Agency, Food Hygiene Rating 5 and Healthy Eating Award, Tunbridge Wells Borough Council.